christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 ***

-2. Open GitHub Desktop, make sure it is connected to your account and clone your repository to your computer so that you have a local copy of that data:
+2. Open GitHub Desktop, make sure it is connected to your account and clone your assignment repository to your computer so that you have a local copy of that data that was provided to you:

 {{< figure src="/img/courses/dat_sci/01/github_desktop_01_signin.png" caption="2.1 Click `Sign in to GitHub.com`" >}}